Ghazal 145, Verse 7x

 And then, the second line can be read as either 'A is B' (the glance is a sacred-thread) or 'B is A' (the sacred-thread is a glance).
 When these possibilities are put together with the convenient doubleness of baskih ('although' or 'to such an extent'), the array of permutations becomes impressive.
 Here are a few of the most obvious ones:

-=although 'heedlessness-drinking' has created a state of incompleteness, still I am undeterred, and am eager to continue my efforts: the beloved's coquettishly heedless glance that I have been 'drinking in' is like the line that marks a wine-flagon that's still half-full
+=Although 'heedlessness-drinking' has created a state of incompleteness, still the speaker is undeterred, and is eager to continue his efforts: the beloved's coquettishly heedless glance that he has been 'drinking in' is like the line that marks a wine-flagon that's still half-full.

-=although my inattentive 'heedlessness-drinking' has created a state of incompleteness, still I am undeterred, and am eager to continue my efforts: the line that marks the wine-flagon as still half-full allures me like the glance of a beloved
+=Although the speaker's inattentive 'heedlessness-drinking' has created a state of incompleteness, still he is undeterred, and is eager to continue his efforts: the line that marks the wine-flagon as still half-full allures him like the glance of a beloved.

-='heedlessness-drinking' has created such a state of deficiency that it makes me desperate to remedy the lack: the beloved's coquettishly 'heedless' glance that I have been 'drinking in' compels me the way a half-finished flagon of wine, demanding to be finished, compels a drinker
+='Heedlessness-drinking' has created such a state of deficiency that it makes the speaker desperate to remedy the lack: the beloved's coquettishly 'heedless' glance that he has been 'drinking in' compels him the way a half-finished flagon of wine, demanding to be finished, compels a drinker.

-='heedlessness-drinking' has created such a state of deficiency that it makes me desperate to remedy the lack: the line of wine in the half-finished wine-flagon is as irresistible as the coquettishly 'heedless' glance of a beloved
+='Heedlessness-drinking' has created such a state of deficiency that it makes the speaker desperate to remedy the lack: the line of wine in the half-finished wine-flagon is as irresistible as the coquettishly 'heedless' glance of a beloved.

 For more about the complexities of lines on wine-vessels, see {81,6x}.